marc4j/marc4j-crosswalking/README.md

 # marc4j-book

 This project contains the original sources for *Crosswalking: Processing MARC in XML Environments with MARC4J*.
-The sources are published under the Creative Commons license.
+You can find a copy [here](https://github.com/marc4j/marc4j/files/1348398/Crosswalking.pdf).

-The book is written using DocBook Light.
-Output can be generated using the DocBook XSL stylesheets.
+The book is written in [DocBook](http://docbook.org/).
+Output can be generated using the [DocBook XSL](http://docbook.sourceforge.net/) stylesheets.

 ### HTML outpout